DivAgarwal1/DearImKit/README.md

 ## Getting Started
 **At the top of your files, make sure to add `#include "DearImKit/dearimkit.h"`.**

 The most useful guide to using DearImKit will likely be the [examples](examples/).
 In particular, the [Hello World](examples/hello_world.cpp) example is a good guide to starting a DearImKit application.
+Direct documentation for the API can be found in the project header files.

 ### Launching the Application
 Launch application by running `DearImKit::SetupApp(...)` once when you want to create the application (usually in `main()`).
 The first parameter to this function is a `std::function` that allows you to specify code to run at startup of your application, after setup and before the application loop.
 Use this to add windows at startup like home windows or menu bars.
 Check out the [Hello World](examples/hello_world.cpp) example.